issacchan26/HouseLoanPrediction/README.md

 ## XGBoost
 [xgboost_classifier.py](xgboost_classifier.py) provides the comparison between XGBoost and MLP method, using same set of training data
 Please change the path of train_data.csv to your local path
+[end_to_end_xgboost.py](end_to_end_xgboost.py) provides the end to end script for XGBoost, by taking loan_data.csv as input
+It will output all accuracy results for each number of features